davidski/PSRedSeal/README.md

 Current cmdlets exposed include:
 + Connect-RSServer - Connect to a RedSeal server
 + ConvertFrom-RSDate - Utility function to convert RedSeal's data format into a .NET compatabile datetime object
++ Get-RSCollectionTasks - Retrieve the list of data collection tasks
 + Get-RSConnection - Retrieve current RedSeal connection status
 + Get-RSDevice - Retrieve a device
 + Get-RSDeviceDetail - Fetch full details on a device